Warren Buffett’s 5-Step Process for Prioritizing True Success (and Why Most People Never Do It)

 This can stand alone or serve as a supplement to the Goal Setting and Action Workbook.
 Either way it’s a requirement to creating new realities.
 Have fun with it.

-This workbook is free for people who subscribe for email updates from Live Your Legend.
-To get the workbook, just enter your email address below (don’t worry if you’re already a subscriber you won’t be double-subscribed, you’ll just get access to the workbook).
+This workbook is free for people who subscribe to our community to get email updates from Live Your Legend.
+To get the workbook, just click the button below and enter your email (don’t worry if you’re already a subscriber you won’t be double-subscribed, you’ll just get access to the workbook).